tylermu/tylermu/README.md

 Hi, i'm Tyler.
-I studied computer science at the University of St. Thomas, and am currently building personal projects to enchance my portfolio!
-You can check out some of my personal projects below, they are also pinned on my profile.
+I studied computer science at the U of St. Thomas (MN), and am currently working as a FT Software Developer!
+In my freetime I (when motivation strikes lol) work on personal coding projects.
+You can check out some of them below, and they are also pinned on my profile.

 ### University Book Fetch System
 https://github.com/tylermu/UniversityBookFetchSystem